Fr. Babychan Arackathara, MSFS, speaks to Amy Cattapan about his book Light Through the Bars.

 About the Author

 A.J.
 Cattapan, DM, Ed.D., is an award-winning author, speaker, and teacher.
-Her YA novel Angelhood and her middle grade book Seven Riddles to Nowhere have won multiple awards, and her book on combating teacher burnout releases in 2021 from Ave Maria Press.
-She is also the host of BOOK.eD, a Catholic book review program on Shalom World TV.
+Her YA novel Angelhood and her middle grade book Seven Riddles to Nowhere have won multiple awards.
+She is also the author of Sweet Jesus, Is It June Yet?, a book on combatting teacher burnout (Ave Maria Press).
 Follow her at AJCattapan.com.